uwcse440/web-cse440-wi20/angular-workspace/src/assets/projects/feedo/designprototyping.md

 #### Scenario

 Tom is a second-year student in college.
 He has a three-year-old mixed breed of golden retriever and husky named Brooklyn, who is severely overweight.
 The veterinarian told Tom to make sure Brooklyn gets enough exercise and eats no more than 800 calories per day.
 Tom starts to wonder how he could keep track and monitor Brooklyn’s exercise amount.
 Tom finds Feedo online.

 He downloads the mobile application, and collar clip and location tiles are sent to him the next day.
 He put the collar clip on Brooklyn’s collar and the location tile on bowl.
 When Tom opens the app, he gets to the start page (Figure 1) and is asked to either sign in or create an account.
 Tom creates an account (Figure 2) and Brooklyn’s profile (Figure 3).
 He doesn’t know how to describe the breed because Brooklyn’s a mixed-breed.
 He clicks on the help button (Figure 3) and a message shows up to guide him to select the two breeds that Brooklyn is mixed of (Figure 4).
 Then, the app asks him to sync the collar clip with the phone (Figure 5).
 A successful connected message is shown (Figure 6).

 Then, the app continues to ask Tom to sync a location tile (Figure 7).
 Tom enters the location of the tile (Figure 8) and starts syncing (Figure 9), and a confirmation message is shown (Figure 10).
 Now, Tom goes to the main page (Figure 11) and clicks on “Exercise Data” to see how far and how many steps Brooklyn has walked today (Figure 12).
 A month later, Tome clicks on “See Monthly Overview” to see how Brooklyn did over the last month (Figure 13).
 According to the color-coded calendar, Brooklyn did great (a lot of green squares).

-Everyday, Tom goes to the food tracking page (Figure 16) via “food data” (Figure 14) and taps “Tracking” which gives him the data (Figure 15).
+Everyday, Tom goes to the food tracking page (Figure 16) via “Food Data” (Figure 14) and taps “Tracking” which gives him the data (Figure 15).
 He could see when Brooklyn has been eating and whether she has run to the neighbor’s house and asked for treats.
 Tom also puts the dog food brand into the recommendation page (Figure 18) and gives Brooklyn the amount of food recommended by the app.
 A month later, Brooklyn is back to being a happy and healthy dog.

 #### Changes